 Obligation to provide any adverse information in respect to a registered product

-Under section 161 of the Agvet Code, registrants must provide the APVMA with any new information that comes to their attention.
+Under section 161 of the Agvet Code, registration holders must provide the APVMA with any new information that comes to their attention.
 This may include information on adverse human health effects; harm to animals; damage to plants, property or the environment; or lack of efficacy when the products are used according to label directions.
-The registrant reporting component of the AERP for agricultural chemicals is one method by which registrants can meet certain legislative obligations of section 161 of the Agvet Code.
+The registration holder reporting component of the AERP for agricultural chemicals is one method by which registration holders can meet certain legislative obligations of section 161 of the Agvet Code.

 Information provided under section 161 (unless provided in relation to a permit) is eligible for limits on use of information.